Emergency Grant Program

 Departmental/PI Contributions to Emergency Grants

 The applicant’s department will be expected to provide 20 percent (maximum = $14,000 per 6-month installment) of the Emergency Grant support awarded.
 PIs with funds in their own DCAA account will be expected to contribute to this support in accord with departmental/center practices.
-Research Finance recommends that 60% come from the department/center and 40% from the PI’s individual DCAA account.
+In this case, Research Finance recommends that the 20% departmental contribution be split such that 60% of it come from the department/center and 40% from the PI’s individual DCAA account.
 HCRAC will fund 80% of the award.
-If departmental/PI funds are insufficient to support the 20 percent contribution, funding will be reduced to the amount provided by HCRAC.
+If departmental/PI funds are insufficient to support the 20 percent contribution, the PI may reach out to the HCRAC Emergency Grant Subcommittee to request a waiver.
 Departmental contributions may not be met with general fund dollars.

 Faculty Salary Support on Emergency Grants